Translate

 Caregiver respite services and senior volunteer programs are essential in supporting the health and well-being of older adults in New Hampshire.
 They are also a key component of the state's long-term services and supports (LTSS) system.
 Caregiver respite programs provide family caregivers with support and relief from the physical and emotional demands of 24-hour caregiving, preventing burnout so caregivers can continue to provide quality care for their loved ones.
 Senior volunteer programs harness the power of volunteers to help isolated individuals with a variety of tasks, not only benefiting the individuals and communities served, but also the volunteers themselves.
 Together, caregiver respite and senior volunteer programs create a more supportive and resilient LTSS system.

 • Caregiver Respite Programs: Family caregivers are essential to New Hampshire's long-term services and supports (LTSS) system.
 An estimated 168,000 Granite State caregivers provide essential care to their loved ones, but it often comes with a cost: stress, burnout, and physical illness.
-The proposed legislation maintains funding for Alzheimer's Disease and Related Disorders (ADRD) caregiver respite, allowing caregivers to rest, recharge, and continue to provide quality care to family members.
+HB 704 would maintain funding for Alzheimer's Disease and Related Disorders (ADRD) caregiver respite, allowing caregivers to rest, recharge, and continue to provide quality care to family members.
 Supporting caregivers through respite services is an investment in the state's LTSS system.

 Take Action